ninewise/dissertation/introduction/chapter.md

 Similar to a genome, the set of an organism's proteins is called its proteome, with the corresponding study called proteomics.
-Large scale proteomic studies may follow the same pattern as genomics studies: the proteins are segmented, often with trypsin.
+Large scale proteomics studies may follow the same pattern as genomics studies: the proteins are segmented, often with trypsin.
 The protein sequence of these segments, called (tryptic) peptides, is then determined by for example comparing the measured mass spectrum to a set of predicted mass